-We propose a framework that enables accuracy- and latency-aware edge intelligence, with adaptive deep learning model deployment and data streaming.
-Several learning-based strategies have shown their capabilities in edge scenarios as follows: i) Predictive models, which have been designed to predict resource demands and user experience in immersive media; ii) Deep Reinforcement Learning (DRL), which is a combination of Deep Learning (DL) and Reinforcement Learning (RL) to build an agent to learn the best actions over a set of states through the interaction with the environment, so as to maximize the long-term accumulated rewards; and iii) Meta-learning, which is an array of methodologies employed to optimize the performance of existing deep learning models, e.q., for the changing edge data distributions.
-Edge intelligence powered by such learning methods can help strategies in immersive multimedia services and applications, including content placement and rate adaptation, as well as viewport prediction in 360-degree and VR streaming.
+- Deep reinforcement learning (DRL), which is a combination of DL and reinforcement learning (RL), to build an agent to learn the best actions over a set of states through the interaction with the environment, so as to maximize the long-term accumulated rewards. - Metalearning, which is an array of methodologies employed to optimize the performance of existing DL models, e.g., for the changing edge data distributions.

+Edge intelligence powered by such learning methods can help strategies in immersive multimedia services and applications, including content placement and rate adaptation as well as viewport prediction in 360° and VR streaming.